-Now, one of them constantly demands full-body massages.
+Now, for one of them, petting is no longer enough.
+She constantly demands full-body massages.
 I have recently had to confront the reality that I am a middle-aged man, living alone with cats.
 That sounds so bad that it even creeps ME out!
 I feed them well in the hope their hides will one day make really nice slippers.

 I've been thinking about creating a photo album of all the dead things they drag back to the cabin.
 Actually, it would be too gruesome.
 I could never post anything that grisly on OKCupid.
 Damn, I've been out here too long with these friggin' cats.